Jarlisco/ES_HDR_ESIR3/README.md

 **Commands**:

 * `crf-to-hdr`: Uses images of diffrent exposure to create...
-* `hdr-to-ldr`: Tone mapping HDR image to LDR using opencv...
-* `ldr-to-hqldr`: Fusion of mutiple LDR images to create an...

 * `hdr-tmo-durand`: ~ Tone map using homemade Durand tone mapper.
 * `hdr-tmo-exp`: ~ Tone map HDR images using exponential...
 * `hdr-tmo-gamma`: ~ Tone map HDR images using gamma operator.
 * `hdr-tmo-local`: ~ Tone map using a local based method.
 * `hdr-tmo-log`: ~ Tone map HDR images using log operator.
 * `hdr-tmo-norm`: ~ Tone map HDR images by norming aroung the...
+* `hdr-to-ldr`: Tone mapping HDR image to LDR using opencv...
+* `ldr-to-hqldr`: Fusion of mutiple LDR images to create an...
+* `xgenerate-all`: For debug purposes you can generate all...

 ## `crf-to-hdr`